TCGTalk Logo

 Chaos Rising Pull Rates & Pack Odds (2026)

-Pull rate data from 168 packs across 3 booster boxes, 3 booster bundles, and loose packs — ex rates, IR odds, full art frequencies, and the Mega Greninja ex chase odds broken down.
+Pull rate data from 268 packs across two separate openings — ex rates, IR odds, full art frequencies, and the Mega Greninja ex chase odds broken down.
+Includes PurpleCliff's 100-pack booster bundle sample.

 Packs Opened